Allergies and sinus infections can present similar symptoms. So, what how do you tell the difference between sinusitis and your allergies?

 In several situations, over-the-counter medication can help with sinus infections.
 With that said, if you have tried these, and it has not helped, it may be time to try a surgical procedure.
 These procedures are non-invasive and can generate results in a very short duration of time.

-At South Florida Sinus and Allergy Center, we offer the latest and most effective treatments and procedures to fit your specific infection or sinus condition perfectly.
+At Florida Sinus & Snoring Specialists, we offer the latest and most effective treatments and procedures to fit your specific infection or sinus condition perfectly.
 Dr. Lee has over two decades of experience and a unique personal touch that can help you with an appropriate treatment modality for best results.

 Consult With a Board-Certified Otolaryngologist For Your Sinusitis and Allergy Symptoms

 Allergies and sinus infections (sinusitis) often exhibit similar symptoms.
 Hence, proper detection and treatment can be tricky terrain, if not done by a professional.
-At South Florida Sinus and Allergy Center, we have a dedicated team of sinus specialists who can diagnose sinusitis and prescribe the correct treatment.
+At Florida Sinus & Snoring Specialists, we have a dedicated team of sinus specialists who can diagnose sinusitis and prescribe the correct treatment.
 Dr. Mandel is highly knowledgeable and experienced in his field and can accurately determine which treatment will work best given your unique case and medical history.

 If you are experiencing any of the following symptoms, it may be time to consult with us for sustainable relief and treatment: